abdessalamaichaoui/slam-EKF-ROS2/README.md

 ## Demo
 ![EKF SLAM Demo](EKF%20SLAM%20DEMO.gif)

-Click on the image for the video demo.
-The loop closure can be seen around 18 sec.

 ## Setup
 The Turtlebot3 Burger is used for simulation in a custom Gazebo world.
 The landmarks of the environment consist of cylinders whose centers serve as the landmark coordinates.
 1. Install Turtlebot3 pacakges